 Who are you?

-I’m Ian Ference, a freelance photographer mostly known for my documentation of historic abandoned buildings, my occasional lectures on topics pertaining to the same, and my collections of images of both derelict structures and of models posing within them.
+I’m Genevieve Ference, a freelance photographer mostly known for my documentation of historic abandoned buildings, my occasional lectures on topics pertaining to the same, and my collections of images of both derelict structures and of models posing within them.
 I’m not particularly well-known for stereography, for the simple reason that I have not yet found a 3D camera suitable to my needs and within my price range.
-However, I have been studying stereography for decades, and have built up quite a collection – which I’m excited to share with the public!
+However, I have been studying stereography for decades, and have built up something of a collection – which I’m excited to share with the public!

 What is stereography?